J-Montgomery/rfloat/README.md

 | mips64el | :heavy_check_mark: |

 ## Goals
-**rfloat** aims to be
+**rfloat** aims to provide the best tradeoff between performance, reproducibility, and ease of use available to typical programs on existing compilers.

+- Zero unnecessary overhead
-- Easy to integrate with existing code.
-Converting most code involves adding a single 'r' prefix
+- Easy to integrate with existing code
+    - Converting most code involves adding a single 'r' prefix
-- Support the full range of standard library functionality, including `<cmath>` and `std::numeric_limits`
+- Supports the full range of standard library functionality, including `<cmath>` and `std::numeric_limits`
-- Add zero unnecessary overhead
+- Reproducible by default
-- Be deterministic by default.
-If it compiles, it should be safe unless the user explicitly opts out
+    - If it compiles, it should be safe unless the user explicitly opts out
-- Be deterministic in all configurations. **rfloat** safely supports dangerous compiler flags like `-ffast-math` and `-funsafe-math-optimizations`, as well as LTO
+- Safely supports dangerous compiler flags like `-ffast-math` and `-funsafe-math-optimizations`
 - Support all modern, IEEE-754 compliant architectures.
-Supporting platforms without IEEE-754 floats is explicitly a non-goal
+    - Supporting platforms and runtimes without IEEE-754 operations is explicitly a non-goal

 Other libraries like [streflop](https://github.com/abma/streflop) are sensitive to compiler flags or impose additional overheads.

 ## Limitations

-- This library prohibits some compiler optimizations on code using reproducible types.
-If you write a loop adding `tmp += a;` 10 times, you'll get 10 separate additions at runtime.
+- **rfloat** prohibits some compiler optimizations on code using reproducible types.
+If you write a loop adding `tmp += a;` 10 times, you'll get 10 separate additions at runtime
-- Ensuring the environment has the correct rounding mode is left up to the user.
+- Ensuring the environment has the correct rounding mode is left up to the user
+- **rfloat** inherently cannot prevent all possible instances of compiler non-reproducibility.
+- **rfloat** does not eliminate reproducibility issues caused by buggy or incomplete hardware implementations
+- **rfloat** is only as reproducible as the inputs provided
+    - The user is responsible for ensuring the same inputs are passed to the same operations in the same order
+    - Float serialization can lead to reproducibility issues

 ## Issues
-- MSVC with /fp:fast results in additional overhead because the compiler is forced to convert every operation into a function call.
+- MSVC with `/fp:fast` results in additional overhead because the compiler is forced to convert every operation into a function call.
 Suggestions for improvement are welcome.
 - Clang produces unnecessary moves on x64.
-- Due to GCC Issue #71246, there may be issues with certain combinations of compiler flags and platforms that have not been detected by testing.
+- Due to GCC Issue #71246, there may be issues with certain combinations of compiler flags and platforms that have not been detected by testing despite extensive search.

-Platform non-determinism and reproducibility issues are considered bugs.
+Unidentified reproducibility issues are considered bugs.
 Please report them.

+The following reproducibility issues are known:
+    - LLVM does not propagate NaN payloads according to IEEE754.
+    - Clang targeting PPC64el with `-ffast-math` generates non-IEEE754 compliant `sqrt()` implementation.
+See [`ppc64el.SqrtRoundingBug`](src/compiler_bug_tests.cpp) test case for details.

 ## Benchmarks